Carolina Student Transfer Excellence Program (C-STEP)

-Carolina Student Transfer Excellence Program (C-STEP) is a partnership between Durham Technical Community College and the University of North Carolina at Chapel Hill made possible by a grant from the Jack Kent Cooke Foundation.
-The goal of C-STEP is to identify high-achieving, low-to moderate-income students who would not otherwise attend a selective college or university; to enroll these students in the Associate in Arts/Science program at one of the partnering community colleges; to mentor these students through successful completion of an Associate degree (AA/AS); to transfer these students, as juniors, to UNC-Chapel Hill; and to ensure their successful completion of a baccalaureate degree.
+Carolina Student Transfer Excellence Program (C-STEP) is a partnership between Durham Technical Community College and the University of North Carolina at Chapel Hill.
+The goal of C-STEP is to identify high-achieving, low-to moderate-income students who would not otherwise attend a selective college or university; to enroll these students in the Associate in Arts/Science program at one of the partnering community colleges; to mentor these students through successful completion of an associate degree (AA/AS); to transfer these students, as juniors, to UNC-Chapel Hill; and to ensure their successful completion of a baccalaureate degree.

-This collaborative effort will ensure that C-STEP students feel "firmly planted" at Carolina almost immediately upon transferring there.
-These transfer students will be academically prepared and fully engaged in the campus community — both are strong indicators of student success.
+This collaborative effort will ensure that C-STEP students feel "firmly planted" at UNC-Chapel Hill almost immediately upon transferring there.
+These transfer students will be academically prepared and fully engaged in the campus community — both of which strongly indicate student success.

 The following criteria apply to C-STEP applicants:

-• Current enrollment or planning to enroll as an Associate of Arts Degree (AA) or Associate of Science Degree (AS) student at Durham Technical Community College;
+- Current enrollment or planning to enroll as an Associate of Arts Degree (AA) or Associate of Science Degree (AS) student at Durham Tech;

 - Demonstration of financial need according to FAFSA;